-People with disabilities often rely on long-term support services to remain independent.
+People with disabilities often use long-term support services to remain independent.
 Long-term support services are offered by Area Agencies on Aging (AAAs) and Centers for Independent Living (CILs).

-We know that formal networks of community-based healthcare providers are able to improve access to health services.
-Creating a formalized network of AAAs and CILs, such as a community-based research network, may help increase communication and reduce gaps in the delivery of services to people aging with disabilities.
+We know that formal networks of community-based health-care providers are able to improve access to health services.
+Creating a formalized network of AAAs and CILs—a community-based research network—may help increase communication and reduce gaps in the delivery of services to people aging with disabilities.

 - Form a community-based research network in Missouri that represents urban and rural communities and serves a diverse population.